tbleken/Pandora/.github/CONTRIBUTING.md

-# How to contribute to GoToDefinition
+# How to contribute to Pandora

 ## Bug report?
-- Please check [issues](https://github.com/VFPX/ObjectExplorer/issues) if the bug is reported
+- Please check [issues](https://github.com/tbleken/Pandora/issues) if the bug is reported
 - If you're unable to find an open issue addressing the problem, open a new one.
 Be sure to include a title and clear description, as much relevant information as possible, and a code sample or an executable test case demonstrating the expected behavior that is not occurring.

 ### Did you write a patch that fixes a bug?